-Sciaccas have expert workplace injury lawyers in Brisbane who can provide advice for those needing legal help in Queensland.
+Sciaccas have expert workplace injury lawyers in Brisbane who travel throughout Queensland providing advice for those needing legal help in Queensland.

 We provide legal services to a range of clients, ensuring their rights are protected at all stages throughout the claims process.